Inad5050/so_long/README.md

 ```$ ./so_long maps/basico.ber```

-If you're interested in seeing the full version feel free to check out the full_version branch in this repository!
+If you're interested in seeing the full version feel free to check out the **versionCompleta** branch in this repository!

 ![Screenshot of the full game version](ScreenshotSL.png)